 "It's an exciting project."

-CVG is also spending $10.5 million in Concourse A this year, adding four departure gates, among other improvements, to accommodate new and expanded air service, like Southwest.
+CVG is also spending $10.5 million in Concourse A this year

 The modernization project is expected to start in August and would wrap up by March 2018, although airport officials are asking bidders to price out an expedited schedule.
 They want to know how much extra it would cost to complete work before Thanksgiving, their busiest travel day of the year.